joseTamezPena/FCA/README.md

-# Heuristic Multidimensional Correlation Analysis: Goal-Driven Spatial Transformation Matrices
+# Iterative Decorrelation Analysis (IDeA) and the Unit of Measurement Preserving Spatial Transformation Matrices (UPSTM)

 ![](images/paste-706F2F78.png)

 Fig. 1.
-The weights ($w_j^i$) of the GDSTM matrix (**W**) are estimated by the HMCA algorithm.
+The weights ($w_j^i$) of the UPSTM matrix (**W**) are estimated by the IDeA algorithm.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 Many multidimensional/multimodality data sets contain continuous features that are co-linear, correlated or have some association between them.
 The goal of spatial transformations is to find a set of [latent variables](https://en.wikipedia.org/wiki/Latent_and_observable_variables) with minimum data correlation; hence downstream data analysis be simplified.
 Common data transformation matrices include statistically driven approaches such as [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA), [explanatory factor analysis](https://en.wikipedia.org/wiki/Exploratory_factor_analysis) (EFA), and [canonical-correlation analysis](https://en.wikipedia.org/wiki/Canonical_correlation) (CCA).
-An heuristic alternative for these two statistical approaches is the heuristic-multidimensional correlation analysis (HMCA).
-The main advantage of the heuristic approach is that it is driven by specific requirements for the output generated.
+An algoritm alternative for these two statistical approaches is the Iterative Decorrelation Analysis (HMCA).
+The main advantage of the iterative approach is that it is driven by specific output requirements.
 The specific requirements are:

 1. All output variables $Q=(q_1,...q_n)$ have a parent input variable $X=(x_1,...x_n)$ (See Fig 1.)